davidpetter/security-architecture/README.md

 * Identity provider
 * CA in a PKI based solution.
 * Peer in web of trust.
+* Identity card issuer
+* Co-worker at work
 * Etc

+Principles
+* There should be a determined set of trust anchors
+* There should be a lowest level of acceptable trust
+* There should be a chain of trust from a trust anchor
+* Chain of trust should verifiable
+* Broken chains or chains that don't meet criteria should not be trusted

+## Basic mechanisms
+Shared tokens
+Symetric & Asymetric crypthography
+Signatures and authentication codes
+Hashes and salts

 # MMI - Machine to machine interaction